www-virtues-ag/virtues-dimens/PRESENTATION.md

-# 📖 AppDimens Library Overview: The Core of Responsiveness
+# 📖 Virtues Library Overview: The Core of Responsiveness

-**AppDimens** is a unified dimension management system designed to solve a central challenge of modern UI development: **ensuring that layouts and user experiences remain consistent and visually comfortable across any screen size, ratio, or device type.**
+**Virtues** is a unified dimension management system designed to solve a central challenge of modern UI development: **ensuring that layouts and user experiences remain consistent and visually comfortable across any screen size, ratio, or device type.**

 It goes beyond the limitations of standard density-independent pixels (**Dp/Pt**), treating these values as mere starting points, which are then refined by sophisticated mathematical scaling algorithms.